mbuszka/semantic-transformer/README.md

 - `cabal build` to build
 - `cabal install` to install `semt` executable
 - `cabal run semt` to run the development build without installing
-- `cabal run semt-test` to test the tool on all example interpreters
+- `make test` to test the tool on all example interpreters
+- `make clean` to delete all generated interpreters

 To pass arguments to the executable use `cabal run semt --`